nahumck/nahumck.me/posts/2016/05/automated-tables.md

 ### Table Format in MultiMarkdown

 If you aren’t familiar with creating tables in MultiMarkdown, I highly recommend that you review the [Syntax Cheat Sheet](https://rawgit.com/fletcher/human-markdown-reference/master/index.html).
-There are some helpful format tips for tables and more, which I will let you figure out on your own.[\[2\]](#fn-2 "see footnote")
+There are some helpful format tips for tables and more, which I will let you figure out on your own.[^2]

 Example Table
 | First Header | Second Header | Third Header |